go-playground/form/README.md

 It has the following features:

 - Supports map of almost all types.
 - Supports both Numbered and Normal arrays eg. `"Array[0]"` and just `"Array"` with multiple values passed.
+- Slice honours the specified index. eg. if "Slice[2]" is the only Slice value passed down, it will be put at index 2; if slice isn't big enough it will be expanded.
--   Array honours the specified index. eg. if `"Array[2]"` is the only Array value passed down, it will be put at index 2; if array isn't big enough it will be expanded.
+- Array honours the specified index. eg. if "Array[2]" is the only Array value passed down, it will be put at index 2; if array isn't big enough a warning will be printed and value ignored.
 - Only creates objects as necessary eg. if no `array` or `map` values are passed down, the `array` and `map` are left as their default values in the struct.
 - Allows for Custom Type registration.
 - Handles time.Time using RFC3339 time format by default, but can easily be changed by registering a Custom Type, see below.
 - Handles Encoding & Decoding of almost all Go types eg. can Decode into struct, array, map, int... and Encode a struct, array, map, int...

 Common Questions